foaudkajj/inventory-management-client/README.md

 ## Selling Page
 Discover the dedicated selling page, which efficiently displays products and their respective categories.
 Use the provided filters to streamline product exploration.

+## Context
+The application utilizes React context to manage global state.
+This allows for efficient data sharing between components and facilitates a more organized and maintainable codebase.

 ## Contributing
 Contributions are encouraged!
 To enhance the application's functionality or address issues, follow these steps: